sudharsan-007/aihub/services/jupyter/README.md

 ### Deployment Steps

-1. Ensure you have the `railway.json` and `Dockerfile` properly configured
+1. Ensure you have the `railway.json`, `Dockerfile`, `entrypoint.sh`, and `health_check.py` properly configured
 2. Deploy the service using the Railway web interface
 3. Once deployed, access the Jupyter Lab interface at the service URL

+### Health Check

+The service includes a dedicated health check endpoint at `/api/status` that Railway uses to verify the service is running properly.
+This is implemented as a separate lightweight HTTP server that runs alongside Jupyter.

 ## Features